denis-kisel/opencart-quick-deploy/README.md

 $ nano init.sh

-Init/update projects:
+# Create/update projects:

-$ ./init.sh #Will create all versions of opencart
+$ ./init.sh #Will create/update all versions of opencart

-$ ./init.sh 2000 2200 3000 #Will create the specified versions of opencart
+$ ./init.sh 2000 2200 3000 #Will create/update the specified versions of opencart

 # test
 Open the link http://yourhost/oc.testplace/ in your browser and select version